Jeremy Hawkins: 2014

 In 2014, Hawkins graduated to the Raiders' New South Wales Cup team, Mount Pritchard Mounties.
 In round 18 of the 2014 NRL season, he was named to make his NRL debut against the Gold Coast Titans, however the Raiders' request to play him was denied by the NRL due to Canberra having used up all their second-tier salary cap and having players in Hawkin's position available to play.
 In round 24, he made his NRL debut for Canberra against the Cronulla-Sutherland Sharks, playing at centre in the club's 22-12 win at Remondis Stadium.

 2015

 On 13 February, Hawkins re-signed with Canberra on a two-year contract, however, on 5 November, he was released from the final two years of his contract and signed a two-year contract with the Melbourne Storm starting in 2016.

 2016-2019

 Hawkins never played a first grade game for Melbourne.
 He instead featured for the club's feeder sides in the Queensland Cup.
 In 2018, he joined the Redcliffe Dolphins.

+Post NRL

+In 2023, Hawkins had reached the 100 game milestone playing for the Redcliffe Dolphins.
+Hawkins had retired at the end of the season.